Festival Spotlights Local Pumpkins

 They may not be Charlie Brown’s anticipated Great Pumpkin, which gives presents to good boys and girls, but the pumpkins at the Greenbelt Pumpkin Festival in Maryland do an even greater deed by involving the community in a sustainable event.

-This year, to help celebrate the festival’s 20th anniversary, organizer Allison Smith says their mission was to grow pumpkins from the city’s own pumpkin patch for this and future festivals.
+In past years, organizer Allison Smith says their mission was to grow pumpkins from the city’s own pumpkin patch for this and future festivals.

 "The Greenbelt Pumpkin Festival’s pumpkin patch was intended to provide part, if not all, of the jack-o’-lanterns for this year’s festival,” Smith says.
 "I needed to find a way to rely on Greenbelt for pumpkins, since the last two years have been very difficult in getting pumpkins.
 Some farmers took back their pledged donations when harvest came, and they realized they couldn’t afford it.
 Others were hiking up prices and going back on the promised wholesale price they'd quoted me in the summer.”